 “Gonna be difficult to collect artifacts this far down, if there are any.”

 “I’m sure you’ll figure it out,” Waceera said, stopping and holding her flashlight ahead of her.
-The polished black gullet through which they were trotting ended abruptly in an embankment of grey Lunar rock, rent through the center by a jagged fissure wide enough for a man.
+The polished black gullet through which they were trotting ended abruptly in an embankment of grey Lunar rock, rent through the center by a jagged fissure wide enough to pass through.
 “After you,” she gestured as Patryk ducked through the shadowy cleft.

 He was confronted with a large, cephalopoidal eye.